sourcegraph/handbook/content/sales/common_customer_questions.md

 - When should I expect Sourcegraph Automation to be available?
 Can I access the feature set today?
 - Why is Sourcegraph more expensive than GitHub Enterprise / Stack Overflow / Slack / Asana / JIRA licenses?
 - Can you break down your pricing fees for managed instances?
-- Why should I pay for Sourcegraph and not just use a free/open-source self-hosted instance?